wiedmann-trey/fem/README.md

 - Multi-way deformable object collision: Deformable objects can collide with each other.
 To do this, meshes can have both a collider and be a deformable object.
 Its collider will be updated when its vertices are updated each step.

 ### Building + running the project
+Make sure to run "git submodule update --init" after cloning.
 The project can be built in Qt Creator.
 Open the project via the CMakeList and set the working directory to the base directory of the project.
-See above for info about config files, or use one provided.
+See above for info about config files, or use one provided in "inis/".
 Pass the path to the config file as a command line argument.